modin-project/modin/docs/contributing.rst

 Performance measurement
 -----------------------

-To track the performance of various functionality of Modin, we use Asv_ tool.
+We use Asv_ tool for performance tracking of various Modin functionality.

-Various scenarios in which it may be needed with appropriate command:
+Here are some scenarios in which Asv can be used:

 * It is necessary to check the impact of the new patch on the performance of a certain set of operations: